Capsized commercial fishing boat off Bodega Bay coast identified as Fort Bragg-based Miss Hailee

 The 54-foot commercial fishing boat, Miss Hailee, capsized Saturday evening about 30 miles northwest of Bodega Bay, sending four people into the ocean.

-The Coast Guard continued to search for one man, whom officials declined to identify, into Sunday morning after rescuing three other people Saturday night.
 However, that search was suspended Sunday afternoon, Coast Guard Lt. j.g.
 Chris Greenwood said in a phone interview.

 During the 16-hour search, crews covered 386 square miles, according to a Coast Guard news release.